Trump deploying National Guard to Los Angeles as immigration protests ramp up after citywide ICE operations

 Images captured by CBS News Los Angeles at the scene showed several dozen protesters gathering on the streets of Paramount.
 Some attempted to get in the way of a U.S. Marshals Service bus, while others threw rocks and other objects at law enforcement vehicles.

-Tricia McLaughlin, Department of Homeland Security Assistant Secretary, issued a statement on Saturday regarding the events in Paramount.

-"Despite false reports, there was no ICE 'raid' at a Home Depot in LA today.
+Tricia McLaughlin, a spokesperson for the Department of Homeland Security, said in a statement regarding Saturday events in Paramount that, "Despite false reports, there was no ICE 'raid' at a Home Depot in LA today.
 DHS has a nearby office in Paramount that they are using as a staging area and rioters found it.
-This violence against ICE must stop," her statement said.
+This violence against ICE must stop."

 Later on Saturday, protests continued on the border of Paramount and the city of Compton, where hundreds of demonstrators gathered around a car that was lit on fire in the middle of an intersection near Dale's Donuts.
 Some vehicles performed burnouts while others rode dirt bikes around the blaze while waving flags.